oroinc/orocommerce/src/Oro/Bundle/ConsentBundle/Resources/doc/default_checkout.md

 ## Template

-To show a block with consent items:
+To show a block with the consent items:

-1. Import a layout with consent items and configure it.
+1. Import a layout with the consent items and configure it.

 ```yml
 layout: